 Symptoms of Knee Pain

-Treatment for knee pain all depends on the root problem causing the pain.
+Treatment for knee discomfort and pain all depends on the root problem causing the pain.
 Therefore, the first step in treatment is to have a thorough exam by a skilled physician.
 Imaging studies, such as an MRI, may be a part of that exam.

 - Cortisone injections or Visco Supplementation injections may provide short-term relief.